flub78/aws_cicd/doc/jenkins_configuration.md

 # Jenkins Configuration

+This part is still a job in progress.
+I am experimenting miscellaneous solution of jenkins configuration "as code".

-Jenkins should be configured with no GUI or user interaction.
-It should follow the configuration as code principles.
+Jenkins should be configured with no GUI or user interactions.

 The required configuration steps are:
 - Creating a jenkins user
 - adding the required jenkins modules
 - creating the jenkins jobs.

-I am not sure yet of the best way to put that in place.
-I had some trouble with the ansible jenkins_job module.
-The Jenkins configuration as code plugin is not perfectly trivial and cannot install modules.
-So there is still work to do to be able to get a fully automated jenkins configuration
+I have some trouble with the ansible jenkins_job module.
+The Jenkins configuration as code plugin is not as trivial than presented and cannot install jenkins modules.
+I am looking for a simple solution with low learning curve and have a preference for DSL approach compared to XML edition or a complex API.
+If possible I'd prefer a unique tool for jenkins configuration and job creation instead of mixing ansible jenkins cli and jenkins plugins.

 ## Jenkins user creation